dotnet/csharpstandard/standard/classes.md

 The *method_body* is either a semicolon, a ***statement body*** or an ***expression body***.
 A statement body consists of a *block*, which specifies the statements to execute when the method is invoked.
 An expression body consists of `=>` followed by an *expression* and a semicolon, and denotes a single expression to perform when the method is invoked.

 For abstract and extern methods, the *method_body* consists simply of a semicolon.
-For partial methods the *method_body* may consist of either a semicolon, a statement body or an expression body.
-For all other methods, the *method_body* is either a statement body or an expression body.
+For partial methods the *method_body* may consist of either a semicolon, a block body or an expression body.
+For all other methods, the *method_body* is either a block body or an expression body.

 If the *method_body* consists of a semicolon, the declaration shall not include the `async` modifier.